-Programme Specification: Part III Experimental and Theoretical Physics
+Programme Specification: Part III Physics

 This is a full-time course, organised and mainly taught by the Department of Physics.
 Some in-house courses are taught by staff from other Departments, such as Earth Sciences, the Institute of Astronomy, Addenbrookes Hospital, and the Judge Business School.
 Some courses are borrowed from NST Part III Materials, Part III of the Mathematical Tripos and Part IIB of the Engineering Tripos.
-All students make choices from Major and Minor Options.
+All students make choices from Major and Minor Topics.

 - to expose students to a wide range of areas of physics at a level which will give them a critical understanding of current research;

 - to give all students experience of research by carrying out an original project, often at a level capable of publication;